-Every year brings new learning and growth to participants, host families, and volunteers as well as many support issues: host family changes, adjustment issues, behavioral issues, and academic issues to name a few!
+Every year brings new learning and growth to participants, host families, and volunteers.
+But there are also many support issues: host family changes, adjustment issues, behavioral issues, and academic issues to name a few!
 The stronger the Team support structure, the less likely these support issues will result in negative experiences for participants, host families, and volunteers.

 A strong support structure can help to meet our very important compliance requirements

 It is, of course, necessary to fully vet all host families linked to participants at the beginning of the cycle, but it’s equally important to have fully vetted Support and Temporary Host families (also known as Pre-Screened Families in Global Link) available for participants who need a brief separation from their host families to resolve issues or for participants who lose their placements.
 Past experience has shown that approximately 25% of the participants change Host families for various reasons throughout the year.
 Department of State (DoS) regulations require that all participants be hosted by fully vetted host families at all times.
 This also applies when participants are in transition between Permanent host families and even when participants are in AFS volunteers’ homes overnight receiving additional guidance or support.
 When a participant is in transition between host families the participant must be hosted by a fully vetted Support or Temporary Host Family.
 When a participant is still in permanent placement but is staying overnight in a registered volunteer’s home for an AFS sponsored activity such as an orientation, other weekend event or support guidance, the volunteer needs to be also registered as an Event or Support Host Family.

 A strong support structure helps us to maintain our very important school relationships